subir301204/Hospital-Management-System/README.md

 ## Introduction

 This document provides a comprehensive overview of the Hospital Management System, a command-line application developed in C++.
 The system is designed to manage patient and doctor information efficiently.
-It operates in two distinct modes: a standard `Normal Mode` for basic interactions and a secure `Advanced Mode` for administrative tasks, which is protected by a password.
+It operates in three distinct modes: a standard `Normal Mode` for basic interactions, a secure `Patient Mode` for administrative tasks and another secure `Doctor Mode`, which are both protected by a password.

 ## Features

 The Hospital Management System offers the following key features:

-- **Dual Operating Modes**:
+- **Three Operating Modes**:
   - **Normal Mode**: Provides fundamental commands for creating new patient entries and navigating the system.
-  - **Advanced Mode**: Unlocks administrative functionalities such as viewing detailed patient records, listing all patients, and deleting entries.
-Access to this mode is restricted via a password.
+  - **Patient Mode**: This mode grant access to all the Patient management commands.
+This mode is protected by a user defined password.
+  - **Doctor Mode**: This mode grant access to all the Doctor management commands.
+This mode is protected by a user define password.
 - **Patient Management**:
   - Create, view, list, and delete patient records.
   - Each patient record includes a unique ID, name, age, sex, admission date, ward number, and the name of the attending doctor.
   - Robust input validation is in place for all patient attributes to ensure data integrity.
+- **Doctor Management**:
+  - Create, list, details, delete and edit doctor records.
+  - Each doctor record include a unique ID, name, specialization, qualification, experience, contact number, email, availability, appointment count.
+  - Robust input validation is in place for all doctor attributes to ensure data integrity.
 - **Data Persistence**:
   - All patient and doctor data is stored in plain text files, ensuring that information is retained across sessions.